The launch of your new book.

 P.S.
 Here’s how I can help you right now.

 You already plan to be an author—you even have ideas swirling around in your head of what your book can be about.
 But how do you make sure you have an Idea Worth Doing?
 That’s where I come in.

-My mission is to help already successful business owners, entrepreneurs and independent professionals author their first client-getting book.
+My mission is to help business owners, entrepreneurs and independent professionals author their first client-getting book.
 As part of my commitment to us reaching this goal, I’d like to help you come up with the perfect idea for your book.
 This way you can reach more clients and make a greater difference, in less time.

 …Successful people don’t struggle coming up with ideas.
 They struggle to find ones worth implementing, which is why most books never get started.
 I’ve already given you the implementation PLAN.
 I’ve shared with you WHO can help you with your book.
 Now all you need is an IDEA worth doing.